-The first step is knowing that you need a change; the second is determining what exactly you need.
-Our transfer admissions coaching follows our comprehensive admissions process:
+The first step is knowing that you need a change; the second is determining what characteristics, location, and programs best fit your unique needs.
+Our transfer admissions coaching takes place over 5 distinct phases:

-We start by determining why your current program doesn’t work for you, and what you really need to succeed in college.
-We help you build a list of colleges that will fully serve your educational and social needs.
+The first phase in our transfer coaching process is to determine why your current program doesn’t work for you, and what kind of an institution you truly need to succeed in college.
+We help you build a list of colleges that will fully serve your educational, social, and professional needs.

-Next, we help you fill out the transfer application, and give you advice on crafting the perfect resume to apply with.
-Transfer apps are different from how you applied to undergrad, and we guide you through the pitfalls that trip up the unwary.
+Next, we will assist you in filling out the transfer application, and give you advice on crafting the perfect resume.
+Transfer apps are different from how you applied to undergrad, and we guide you through the pitfalls that trip up many new transfer students, such as showcasing your growth post high school or drafting an essay worthy of a current college student.
 We also help you identify the perfect professors to ask for letters of recommendation.

-Finally, we help you organize your applications, as far more universities use individual portals for transfer admissions.
+Finally, we help you organize your applications and submit them on time.
+This is a unique challenge to transfer applicants as many universities use institution-specific portals rather than the Common App.
 Our application tracker will keep you on top of the process, and make sure you don’t miss any important deadlines.

-In this phase, we help you craft your transfer essays.
-This serves a similar purpose to the personal statement, but needs to be individually tailored to each school you apply to.
+Next, we help you craft your transfer essay.
+This serves a similar purpose to the personal statement, in that it introduces you to each school, and shows them who you are as a student and person.
+Unlike the personal statement, this essay needs to be individually tailored to each school you apply to.
 We’ll help you tell your story, and demonstrate to these schools that you’re a great fit for them.

-In phase 5, we fill in the cracks which often arise around applying.
-We’ll help you apply (or in this case reapply) for financial aid, discuss how to perform college interviews, and give you tips on succeeding in your new collegiate environment.
+In phase 4, we fill in the cracks that often arise during transfer applications.
+We’ll help you apply (or, in this case, reapply) for financial aid, prep for college interviews, and coach you on how to thrive in your new environment.

 We’ve helped transfer students get into a number of top universities.
 Here’s a case study of one of our transfer students: